A practical framework for analyzing high-dimensional QKD setups

-Our work addresses this issue by introducing a framework for analyzing practical High-Dimensional QKD setups without relying on infeasible measurements or computationally expensive convex optimization methods.
-We rewrite the Devetak-Winter formula \cite{Devetak_Winter_2006} for the secure key rate as a semi-definite program (SDP) constrained by linear functions of certain observables that can be derived from the actual measurements inspired by entanglement witnesses.
-Instead of solving this SDP directly, we derive its dual, which is guaranteed to lower bound the primal SDP, hence the secure key rate.
-We show that the dual problem can be simplified and rewritten so that it boils down to finding the largest eigenvalue of a parametrized matrix and solving a scalar-valued optimization problem constrained by linear functions of the largest eigenvalue.
-Additionally, we introduce a method that allows us to conveniently express or at least upper-bound those largest eigenvalues for a broad class of relevant matrices.
-Then, the resulting optimization problem can be solved using either Lagrange's or numerical methods.
-The reduction to a dimension-independent optimization problem (besides the eigenvalue-calculation) significantly decreases the computational demands of the key rate calculation task while still yielding reliable lower bounds.
-The choice of the operators used can be tailored to a) meet the requirements of the concrete physical measurement setup and/or b) simplify the expression for the largest eigenvalue, hence the whole optimization problem.
-Our method accommodates subspace postselection, which is known to improve key rates further, particularly in very noisy scenarios \cite{Doda_2021}, and we demonstrate how matrix completion techniques can be used to extend the range of possible observables used further by providing bounds on their expectations.
-Finally, we illustrate our method and calculate asymptotic secure key rates for a high-dimensional temporal entanglement setup analyzed in \cite{BKPH_2023}.
+Our work addresses this issue by introducing a framework for analyzing practical high-dimensional QKD setups without relying on infeasible measurements or computationally expensive convex optimization methods.
+We rewrite the Devetak-Winter formula \cite{Devetak_Winter_2006} for the secure key rate as a semidefinite program (SDP) constrained by linear functions of certain observables that can be derived from the actual measurements inspired by entanglement witnesses.
+While the set of witness operators that are attainable via practical measurements is usually quite limited, we extend the set of possible operators by a matrix-completion argument.
+Instead of solving the resulting SDP directly, we derive its dual, which is guaranteed to lower bound the primal SDP, hence the secure key rate.
+This allows us to show that the dual problem can be simplified and rewritten such that the main remaining task is finding the largest eigenvalue of a set of parametrized matrices, followed by solving a scalar-valued optimization problem constrained by linear functions of the largest eigenvalue.
+When analyzing those matrices, we realized that smart choices for the witness operators make the problem fall apart into smaller subproblems, which reduces the overall dimension of the optimization problem, hence reducing the computational complexity further.
+While, so far, we have significantly reduced computational demands, solely relying on practically feasible measurements, the actual choice of the witness combination yielding the best key rates remains still unknown.
+To overcome this limitation, we modified the chosen witnesses such that they act on `orthogonal subspaces' of the quantum state, which allows us to include the choice of the relative weights of those operators directly into the optimization problem.
+Notably, by doing so, the witness choice can be included directly in the key rate optimization and, therefore, does not come at any additional cost.
+Finally, the resulting optimization problem can be solved using either Lagrange's or numerical methods.

+Our method accommodates subspace postselection, which is known to improve key rates, particularly in very noisy scenarios \cite{Doda_2021}.
+Finally, we illustrate our method and calculate asymptotic secure key rates for a HD temporal entanglement setup analyzed in \cite{BKPH_2023}.

-\textbf{Protocol.---} We analyze a general high-dimensional QKD protocol, comprised of the following steps.
+\textbf{Protocol.---} We analyze a general high-dimensional QKD protocol, which is comprised of:

 \textbf{\textit{1.)
 State Generation.}} A photon source distributes entangled quantum states $\rho_{AB}$ to Alice and Bob.